-Trump moves to crack down on China trade with $50 billion in tariffs on imported products
+Trump moves to crack down on China trade with $60 billion in tariffs on imported products

 Trump administration officials now say that China’s economic policies are distorting global markets for key products such as steel. and threaten to have the same effect on more advanced industries like semiconductors and artificial intelligence.

-Washington’s long-standing belief that increased economic ties between the world’s two largest economies would benefit both the Chinese and American peoples have been scrapped by the Trump team.
+Washington’s long-standing belief that increased economic ties between the world’s two largest economies would benefit the Chinese and American peoples have been scrapped by the Trump team.
 “China benefits far more from the U.S.-China relationship than the U.S. does,” Navarro said.

+China has repeatedly urged the United States to refrain from taking action that might provoke a trade war, arguing that both countries would be hurt.

+Premier Li Keqiang this week urged Washington to “act rationally instead of being led by emotions,” while the China Daily newspaper urged the administration to “come to its senses” and stop pushing for a trade war.